Banxa (CVE:BNXA) Trading Down 21.8% – Here’s Why

-In related news, Director Antanas (Tony) Guoga bought 456,800 shares of the stock in a transaction that occurred on Friday, February 14th.
-The shares were bought at an average cost of C$1.49 per share, for a total transaction of C$682,459.20.
-20.90% of the stock is owned by company insiders.
+In other Banxa news, Director Antanas (Tony) Guoga purchased 456,800 shares of the firm’s stock in a transaction that occurred on Friday, February 14th.
+The stock was purchased at an average cost of C$1.49 per share, with a total value of C$682,459.20.
+Company insiders own 20.90% of the company’s stock.

 Banxa Company Profile